-Geoffrey J. Derrick’s practice focuses on complex labor and employment litigation, with an emphasis on the defense of class and collective actions.
+Geoffrey J. Derrick’s practice focuses on the defense of class and collective action litigation.

 Practice & Background